abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Dropout   |         |
 | Classifier		|  outputs (number of classes)    |

 Upon testing, the second architecture yielded better results thus it was chosen for the final design.
-The LeNet architecture is still present in the code for referance and possible future enhancements.
+The LeNet architecture is still present in the code for reference and possible future enhancements.

 #### 3. Model Optimizer & Parameters